troschiev/DS_portfolio/DCGAN_Faces/README.md

-# DCGAN для генерации лиц
+# DCGAN for face generation

-## Описание
+## Description

-Проект посвящен ручной реализации и обучению архитектуры на основе DCGAN.
+The project is dedicated to the manual implementation and training of architecture based on DCGAN.

-Задача - генерация более-менее фотореалистичных изображений.
+The task is to generate more or less photorealistic images.

-## Инструменты
+## Stack

-Загрузка, хранение и обработка данных: pytorch dataset/dataloader (тензоры), numpy (матрицы)
+Loading, storing and processing data: pytorch dataset/dataloader (tensors), numpy (matrices)

-Визуализация: matplotlib, TSNE
+Visualization: matplotlib, TSNE

-Автоматизация: torchvision, sklearn, albumentations
+Automation: torchvision, sklearn, albumentations

-Модели: pytorch - вручную созданы архитектуры дискриминатора и генератора
+Models: pytorch - manually created discriminator and generator architectures

-Индивидуальные решения:
+Individual solutions:

-- подбор количественных параметров сетей и гиперпараметров обучения
+- selection of networks architectures and training hyperparameters
-- реализация слоев гауссовского шума для нейронных сетей
+- implementation of Gaussian noise layers for neural networks
 - gradient penalty
-- работа с метками: soft, зашумление, flip
+- work with labels: soft, noise, flip
-- визуализация процесса обучения после каждой эпохи, построение итоговых сравнительных графиков
+- visualization of the learning process after each epoch, building the final comparative graphs
-- метрики качества: Fréchet inception distance и Leave-one-out-1-NN классификация
+- quality metrics: Fréchet inception distance and Leave-one-out-1-NN classification

-## Данные
+## Data

 - [Flickr-Faces-HQ Dataset](https://github.com/NVlabs/ffhq-dataset)
-- в работе использован ноутбук-заготовка, предоставленный DL school МФТИ. Ноутбук был значительно переработан под мои нужды.
+- a blank ipynb provided by DL school MIPT was used in the work.
+The ipynb has been significantly redesigned to suit my needs.

-## Выводы
+## Conclusions

-- реализована классическая архитектура DCGAN для генерации разнообразных изображений лиц людей в разрешении 128х128
+- implemented the classic DCGAN architecture for generating diverse images of people's faces in 128x128 resolution

-- реализованы дополнительные трюки для обучения:
+- implemented additional tricks for training:
-    - переворот меток 0 и 1 при обучении для защиты от затухания градиентов
+    - reversal of labels 0 and 1 during training
-    - подмена меток на реальных фотографиях (выдача их за фейки) для защиты от коллапса мод
+    - substitution of tags on real photos (passing them off as fakes) to protect against mod collapse
-    - зашумление меток и soft labels
+    - noisy labels and soft labels
-    - зашумление картинок
+    - image noise
-    - слои гауссовского шума в дискриминаторе и генераторе перед слоями свертки
+    - Gaussian noise layers in discriminator and generator before convolution layers
-    - буфер для сгенерированных изображений
+    - buffer for generated images
-    - добавлен Gradient Penalty, увеличивающий лосс при "длине" градиентов, отличающейся от единицы
+    - added Gradient Penalty, which increases the loss when the "length" of the gradients differs from one

-- вручную экспериментально подобраны гиперпараметры обучения, в частности, количество фильтров в генераторе и дискриминаторе и размер батча. Все эти параметры критически важны для скорости обучения и качества работы сети
+- manually experimentally selected training hyperparameters, in particular, the number of filters in the generator and discriminator and the batch size.
+All these parameters are critical for learning speed and network quality.

-- реализованы расчет и отображение метрик:
+- implemented calculation and display of metrics:
-    - получение эмбеддингов/латентных векторов изображений предобученной на imagenet сетью
+    - receiving embeddings / latent vectors of images by a network pretrained on imagenet
-    - Fréchet inception distance
+    - Frechet inception distance
-    - Leave-one-out-1-NN классификация
+    - Leave-one-out-1-NN classification
-    - t-SNE изображение признаков настоящих и сгенерированных изображений на двумерном графике
+    - t-SNE image features of real and generated images on a 2D plot

-## Иллюстрации
+## Illustrations

-Процесс обучения по эпохам:
+The learning process by epochs:

 ![epochs_gif](outputs/_animated_.gif "epochs")

-Сгенерированные лица (каждый ряд - плавный переход из одного случайного латентного вектора в другой)
+Generated faces (each row is a smooth transition from one random latent vector to another)

 ![vary](outputs/vary_latent.png)